 From a learner to a learning community that learns.

-DAY 3: Appreciative inquiry: Appreciative Inquiry (AI) is a strategy for intentional change that identifies the best of ‘what is’ to pursue dreams and possibilities of ‘what could be.’
+Appreciative inquiry: Appreciative Inquiry (AI) is a strategy for intentional change that identifies the best of ‘what is’ to pursue dreams and possibilities of ‘what could be.’
 AI is a cooperative search for strengths, what is known, what is right.
-AI focuses on the positive and strengths seeking to build on what is currently working as blocks leading to a positive and productive future.
-This focus on strengths and what is right offers an opportunity for individuals to accept what is known and to build on what works.
-Research has shown that this approach is the only successful way to bring about long-term change and deep learning.
+AI focuses on the positive and strengths seeking to understand what is currently working as blocks and transform it to a productive future.
+This focus offers an opportunity for individuals to accept what is known and to build on what works, to successfully bring a long-term change and deep learning.

-DAY 5: Open space: The goal of Open Space is to create time and space for participants to engage, ask questions, and/or share knowledge around issues of concern to them (such as review of an upcoming test, managing a project-based learning experience, planning a ‘real life’ field trip around a content issue or topic of interest.
+Open space: The goal of Open Space is to create time and space for participants to engage, ask questions, and/or share knowledge around issues of concern to them (such as review of an upcoming test, managing a project-based learning experience, planning a ‘real life’ field trip, etc).
 Using Open Space in classes can result in a transformative experience for the individuals and groups involved.
 It is a simple and powerful way to catalyze effective working conversations and truly invite participants to thrive and be in the role of leader, knowledge sharer, and questioner.